gomgoma/2023-BigDataVisualization/README.md

 * municipality_map.geojson : map of Catalonia's municipalities
 * county_map.geojson : map of Catalonia's counties (comarcas)
 * province_map.geojson : map of Catalonia's provinces
+* Desempleo.csv : Number of unenployed people by municipality.

 This is a work by Abdelrhman Abdelmooty, Giada Damiani, João Catraio, Karlos Martínez and Jose Trespalle.
 This work is licensed under CC-BY-4.0 license.